Variants of thick-restart Lanczos for the Bethe-Salpeter eigenvalue problem: Introduction

 Our main contribution is the addition of restart techniques to the Lanczos methods for Bethe--Salpeter.
 The Lanczos algorithms of Shao \emph{et al.}~\cite{Shao:2018:SPL} and Gr\"uning \emph{et al.}~\cite{Gruning:2011:ITL} rely on a plain Lanczos recurrence.
 It is well-known that this simple recurrence suffers from loss of orthogonality among the Lanczos vectors, resulting in spurious duplicates of approximate eigenvalues.
 This phenomenon is benign in the case of approximating the optical absorption spectrum directly.
 In contrast, when we want to compute eigentriplets accurately, it is necessary to avoid the loss of orthogonality by some kind of reorthogonalization.
 As a consequence, it is compulsory to keep all the previously computed Lanczos vectors, which increases memory cost in a practical implementation.
 Restarting techniques aim at alleviating this problem, by bounding the maximum number of vectors to be kept.
 The thick-restart Lanczos method~\cite{Wu:2000:TLM} is a very effective restart technique that is able to compress the basis of Lanczos vectors while preserving the most relevant spectral information generated so far.
 It is a particular instance of the more general Krylov--Schur method for non-Hermitian matrices~\cite{Stewart:2001:KAL}.

 Our goal is to adapt the thick-restart Lanczos technique to the Bethe--Salpeter eigenproblem, as we have done before in other classes of problems such as the SVD~\cite{Hernandez:2008:REP} or the GSVD~\cite{Alvarruiz:2024:TLB}.
 The challenge in the case of Bethe--Salpeter is that the restarting step, in addition to preserving the wanted eigenvalues in the compressed basis, must do so in a way that it keeps the problem structure, so that the full computation is still structure-preserving.
 We will show how to do this in three flavours of Lanczos methods, in \cref{sec:thick}.
+In~\cref{sec:unified} we will show how these three different methods can be described using a general framework in terms of Krylov decompositions that explains how structural properties are preserved by the proposed restart mechanisms, and \cref{sec:error} will briefly discuss error bounds.

 We have implemented our methods in SLEPc, the Scalable Library for Eigenvalue Problem Computations~\cite{Hernandez:2005:SSF}. \Cref{sec:implem} discusses some implementation details.
 SLEPc is freely available and widely used in many scientific computing projects around the world.
 In particular, the \yambo code has the capability to solve the Bethe--Salpeter equation via SLEPc.
-The development of the new solvers has been done in close collaboration with the \yambo developers. \yambo users will seamlessly benefit from the new solvers' improved accuracy and increased efficiency, being able to pursue more challenging investigations.
+The development of the new solvers has been done in close collaboration with the \yambo developers. \yambo users will seamlessly benefit from the new solvers' increased efficiency and improved accuracy, being able to pursue more challenging investigations.
 As examples of promising materials analyzed by \yambo users with the help of SLEPc, we can mention bismuth triiodide~\cite{Cervantes-Villanueva:2024:ELB}, black phosphorus~\cite{Thomen:2024:SSR}, and metallic MXene multilayers~\cite{Kandemir:2024:OPM}.
 In \cref{sec:results} we illustrate the performance of the new solvers with several test cases, some of them coming from real analyses using \yambo.